» Publishing Modules to the Terraform Cloud Private Module Registry

 terraform-azure-appserver, the registry treats them as alternate providers of the same

 - Delete all providers and versions for this module: Deletes all modules with this name, even if they are from different providers.
 For example, both

 Deletion is permanent, but there are ways to restore deleted modules and module versions.

 - To restore a deleted module, re-add it as a new module.

 - To restore a deleted version, either delete the corresponding tag from your VCS and push a new tag with the same name, or delete the entire module from the registry and re-add it.

 » Sharing Modules Across Organizations

-In normal operation, Terraform Cloud doesn't allow one organization's workspaces to use private modules from a different organization.
-(When Terraform Cloud runs Terraform, it provides temporary credentials that are only valid for the workspace's organization, and uses those credentials to access modules.)
-And although it's possible to mix modules from multiple organizations when running Terraform on the command line, we strongly recommend against it.
+Terraform Cloud does not typically allow one organization's workspaces to use private modules from a different organization.
+This is because Terraform Cloud gives Terraform temporary credentials to access modules that are only valid for that workspace's organization.
+Although it is possible to mix modules from multiple organizations when you run Terraform on the command line, we strongly recommend against it.

-However, you can easily share modules across organizations by sharing the underlying VCS repository.
-Grant each organization access to the module's repo, then add the module to each organization's registry.
-When you push tags to publish new module versions, both organizations will update appropriately.
+Instead, you can share modules across organizations by sharing the underlying VCS repository.
+Grant each organization access to the module's repository, and then add the module to each organization's registry.
+When you push tags to publish new module versions, both organizations will update accordingly.

 In Terraform Enterprise version 202012-1 and later, the site admin can configure module sharing to allow organizations to use private modules from other organizations.